 - For example, you want to travel to France, Belgium, Netherlands, Germany and Switzerland.
 You can easily fly in and out of Paris because you can design your travel so you go in a loop with Paris being at the end of the journey.

 - Open Jaw: You arrive and depart from different airports.
-These can be good option if you plan on traveling a good distance away from your arrival airport.
+This can be a good option if you plan on traveling a good distance away from your arrival airport.

-- For example, if you want to visit Ireland, England France and Germany.
-Therefore it makes sense to fly into Dublin and leave from Frankfurt.
+- For example, if you want to visit Ireland, England, France, and Germany, it makes sense to fly into Dublin and leave from Frankfurt.

 There are many factors that go into what plane ticket you purchase.
 An open jaw ticket could cost a lot more, so you might have to adjust your trip based upon that factor.
-There can be a huge price difference between airports, so you might have to base you trip around that factor too.
-Click here for the Savvy guide to finding the cheapest airfare to Europe
+There can be a huge price difference between airports, so you might have to base your trip around that factor too.
+Click here for our guide to finding the cheapest airfare to Europe.

 Step Eight: Decide on the best route to take.
 Try to avoid backtracking because it wastes time and money.
 Get a calendar and block out the days you’ll visit each location.
 Remember not to rush.